-The device includes a Programmable Pulse Generator, PPG, which privdes a 9-bit PPG output channel.
-The PPG has a programmable period of $512 \times T$, where T is $1/f{SYS}$ or $2/f{SYS}$ for an output pulse width.
-The PPG pulse width can be limited with using the pulse width limit timer.
+The device includes a Programmable Pulse Generator, PPG, which privdes a 9-bit PPG output channel and an 8-bit PPG2 output channel.
+The PPG has a programmable period of $512 \times T$ , where T is $1/f{SYS}$ or $2/f{SYS}$ for an output pulse width.
+The PPG pulse width can be limited with using the pulse width limit timer 1.
+The PPG2 has a programmable period of $256 \times T$ , where T is $1/f{SYS}$ or $2/f{SYS}$ for an output pulse width.
+The PPG2 pulse width could be limited with using the pulse width limit timer 2.

 - Note: 1.
-The C0INT00INT, C1VOD, C2VOD, C3VOD, C4VOD and C5VOD, are sourced from the Comparator 0~5 outputs respectively.
+The C0INT00INT, C1VOD, C2VOD, C3VOD, C4VOD and C5VOD, are sourcd from the Comparator 0~5 outputs respectively.
 The INH is sourced from the Timer/Event Counter 2 output.
 The PPGRTG is sourced from the Timer/Event Counter 3 output. - 2.
-The PPGOUT is internally connected to the Timer/Event Counter 2/3.
-The PPGDIS is internally connected to the Timer/Event Counter 3.
+The PPG1OUT is internally connected to the Timer/Event Counter 2/3.
+The PPGDIS is internally connected to the Timer/Event Counter 3. - 3.The PPG1 and PPG2 lines are internally connected to the level shifter PWM1 and PWM2.
+Its corresponding pin-shared control bits should also be properly configured when it is used.